go-sql-driver/mysql/README.md

 See http://dev.mysql.com/doc/refman/5.7/en/charset-unicode.html for more details on MySQL's Unicode support.

+## Context Support
+Since go1.8, context is introduced to `database/sql` for better control on timeout and cancellation.
+New interfaces such as `driver.QueryerContext`, `driver.ExecerContext` are introduced.
+See more details on [context support to database/sql package](https://golang.org/doc/go1.8#database_sql, "sql").

+In Go-MySQL-Driver, we implemented these interfaces for structs `mysqlConn`, `mysqlStmt` and `mysqlTx`.

 ## Testing / Development
 To run the driver tests you may need to adjust the configuration.
 See the [Testing Wiki-Page](https://github.com/go-sql-driver/mysql/wiki/Testing "Testing") for details.